Powerful batch conformal prediction for classification: Introduction

+where the guarantee in \eqref{aimcond} is meant to hold for any possible batch $y\in \range{K}^m$.
 The unconditional guarantee in \eqref{aim} is considered for the {\it iid model}, for which the probability is taken with respect to (wrt) the sample $\{(X_i,Y_i),i\in [n+m]\}$ which is assumed to have iid components.
-By contrast, the stronger conditional guarantee in \eqref{aimcond} is considered for the {\it conditional model} where the label vector $(Y_i)_{i\in [n+m]}$ is fixed and the probability is taken wrt the conditional distribution of $(X_i)_{i\in [n+m]}$ given $(Y_i)_{i\in [n+m]}$.
-This means that $(X_i)_{i\in [n+m]}$ given $(Y_i)_{i\in [n+m]}$ has independent components, and the $i$-th component has marginal distribution $X_i$ given $Y_i$ for $i\in [n+m]$.
+By contrast, the stronger conditional guarantee in \eqref{aimcond} is considered for the {\it conditional model} where the batch label vector $(Y_{n+i})_{i\in [m]}$ is fixed and the probability is taken wrt the distribution of the calibration sample $\{(X_i,Y_i),i\in [n]\}$ and the conditional distribution of $(X_{n+i})_{i\in [m]}$ given $(Y_{n+i})_{i\in [m]}$.
+Note that by independence, the conditional distribution of $(X_{n+i})_{i\in [m]}$ given $(Y_{n+i})_{i\in [m]}$ is simply equal to the product of the marginal distributions of $X_{n+i}$ given $Y_{n+i}$ for $i\in [m]$.

-While unconditional guarantees of the type \eqref{aim} are the most used targets for inference in the conformal literature \citep{angelopoulos2021gentle}, we emphasize that \eqref{aimcond} is a much stronger guarantee \citep{vovk2005algorithmic,sadinle2019least, romano2020malice}, often referred to as Mondrian conformal prediction: in our framework, since the true label is fixed, the batch prediction set can be seen as a {\it batch confidence set}, that is, it is valid for all possible values of the true labels, and covers the case of a label distribution shift between the calibration sample and the batch.
+{While unconditional guarantees of the type \eqref{aim} are the most used targets for inference in the conformal literature \citep{angelopoulos2021gentle,angelopoulos2024theoretical}, we emphasize that \eqref{aimcond} is a much stronger guarantee \citep{vovk2005algorithmic,sadinle2019least, romano2020malice}, which is a particular case of Mondrian conformal prediction.
+In our framework, since the true labels are fixed, the batch prediction set can be seen as a {\it batch confidence set}, that is, it is valid for all possible values of the true labels, and covers the case of a label distribution shift between the calibration sample and the batch: while methods built for the iid case implicitly use exchangeability of the labels and thus fail to cover the true batch in that case (see \S~\ref{sec:ClassvFull} for an illustration), methods with conditional coverage \eqref{aimcond} cover the true batch even if the classes are arbitrarily unbalanced.
+This is of practical importance given that this situation is commonly met in real data sets.}